 Note: This engine is located in the Research & Development Gallery on a controlled-access portion of Wright-Patterson Air Force Base.
-The gallery will close until further notice beginning May 1, 2013, as part of budget reduction requirements due to sequestration.
+Click here for requirements to visit this gallery.

 General Electric designed the YJ93 engine to power a planned supersonic interceptor, the F-108, and a bomber, the North American XB-70, at speeds of 2,000 mph and at altitudes about 70,000 feet.
 The high-pressure variable-stator engine ran on special high-temperature JP-6 fuel and had a thrust-to-weight ratio above 5:1.
 The Air Force cancelled the F-108 program and only built two XB-70s.
 The engine was not used in any military or commercial aircraft other than the XB-70.